kenfaz/dnspoisoner/README.md

-# dnspoisoner
+# DNSpoisoner
-A script that modifies the hosts file of the operating system and blocks sites from a given lists.
+A script that modifies the host file of the operating system and blocks sites from a given list.